 - Skin Exfoliator

 - Melasma (hyper pigmentation during pregnancy)

 Before applying all over the face, always do a patch test of a small amount on the inside of the elbow.
-This is important for ALL homemade beauty products particularly when you have a sensitive skin.
-The citric acid in the lemon has astringent qualities and can be abrasive so if in doubt do not use.
+This is important for all homemade beauty products, particularly when you have sensitive skin.
+The citric acid in the lemon has astringent qualities and can be abrasive so if in doubt, do not use.
 Anyone with allergies or suspected allergies should not use the ingredients without consulting their doctor for medical advice.

 You could always make your own rosewater (instructions on how to make rosewater below) and grow your own lemons if lucky enough to have the climatic conditions.

 - 1 part Rosewater (bought or homemade)